 Aura Vale Lake was a popular swimming spot on the outer eastern fringe of Melbourne until some time in the mid-1980s.
 I would swim there

 several times a year in summer.
-The lake now is a shadow of its former self - the people are gone, the picnic areas are overgrown and swimming
+The lake now is a shadow of its former self - whilst you can still canoe and fish here, unfortunately swimming

 is prohibited.
 The official line is that swimming is prohibited due to poor water quality and submerged objects.

-Above: Abandoned swimming hole Aura Vale Lake at Henley's Picnic Area
+Above: Former swimming hole Aura Vale Lake at Henley's Picnic Area

 (Order this image)